-The W6SFM Samuel F. Morse ARC welcomed 12 members and 1 guest to this months SFMARC in-person monthly meeting.
-We also welcomed 3 new members to the club, Charles WG6CFS from Sacramento, Cap W0CCA from Colorado, and Tom W0UFC from Thousand Oaks, CA. Thank you to all who have helped support the club and the preservation of CW on the bands!
+The W6SFM Samuel F. Morse ARC welcomed 10 members to this months SFMARC in-person monthly meeting.
+Thank you to all who have helped support the club and the preservation of CW on the bands!
 All members of the SFM ARC receive a W6SFM.COM email addresses and personal Member webpage where they can proudly display their bios to the public.
 We encourage our members to post news, photos and other information about themselves as well as their hobbies.
 Feel free to visit our new members page found in the members section of the W6SFM website.

 Reports of our January in-person meeting:

 Our next SFM ARC in-person meeting will be held at it’s normal time and address.
-However the club has now moved to a larger space to accommodate our growing club.
-Our upcoming Feb 5thSFM ARC in-person meeting and all those following it will be held in the Howard Crowley room upstairs.
+As a reminder the club has now moved to a larger space to accommodate our growing club.
+Our upcoming March 5thSFM ARC in-person meeting will be held in the Howard Crowley room upstairs.
 Current events, News regarding Amateur radio and other ARRL items will be discussed.
 As always we will have our Tech portion where members and visitors are asked to share Ham Radio related items they find of interest.
 Feel free to visit our In-Person meeting with items that you purchased or were given that you would like to share with the group.

 We hope to see you at our next meeting!
 73,